JesseWong333/LRCP/README.md

 1. If you want plan to reproduce the results on dair-V2X, you can download flow files from https://drive.google.com/file/d/1GSQ-Un8zWw6Fyt1gs3vjm5iQuyCTpjb4/view?usp=share_link

+2. By removing the manual filtering ( https://github.com/JesseWong333/LRCP/blob/main/opencood/data_utils/post_processor/voxel_postprocessor.py#L372 ), you can get slightly better results as reported in our paper.
+We keep the filtering code to make sure the results is consistent with other papers.

 ## Acknowlege

 This project is impossible without the code of [OpenCOOD](https://github.com/DerrickXuNu/OpenCOOD), [CoAlign](https://github.com/yifanlu0227/CoAlign), [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).